Skip to content

 Unsubscribe from all topics Unsubscribe from all current topics with one click

-Also the QoS can be chosen on subscriptions.
-But there is a difference to the publish QoS.
-QoS on subscription set the maximum quality of service to subscribe the topic(s) at.
-Messages published at a lower quality of service will be received at the published QoS.
+Also, the QoS can be chosen on subscriptions.
+But there is a difference to the “publish” QoS.
+QoS on subscription sets the maximum quality of service to subscribe to the topic(s).
+Messages published at a lower quality of service will be received at the published QoS, rather than subscribed QoS.
 Messages published at a higher quality of service will be received using the QoS specified on the subscribe.

 Show only lastest option shows only the last received message per topic.